 - By default, the filter choices only include members with data in the current context.
-If you wish, you can check Show All to list all members. - The Exclude Checked option lets you show data for all members except the selected members. - You can import a file (see page 70) to quickly select members.
+If you wish, you can check Show All to list all members. - The Exclude Checked option lets you show data for all members except the selected members. - You can import a file (see page 72) to quickly select members.
 Click $\stackrel{\smile}{}$ at the top of the selection window to access this option. - You can optionally click Save to create a collection of the checked members so that they can be reused later.

-5. Click Apply to apply the filter to the selected widget only.
+- Click Apply to apply the filter to the selected widget only. - 6.
+Click Apply again in the filters area.